 Twitch has amazing live interaction opportunities.
 Your viewers can write questions in your chat, expressing their thoughts regarding your art, or simply communicate with each other.
 Moreover, it is really clear how to monetize your live stream on Twitch.
 People can donate money, pay for subscriptions, or tip with Twitch’s own currency, called Bits.
 If you are going to work, you might as well stream on Twitch for fun.
 Why not?

-Another amazing option for any artist would be Periscope.
-This great mobile app allows you to stream from anywhere.
-Unfortunately, there are some serious disadvantages when using Periscope.
+Another amazing option for any artist would be Twitter.
+This amazing platform allows you to stream literally from anywhere.
+Unfortunately, there are some serious disadvantages when using Twitter.
 The first one is that you might find it really difficult to search for good art channels.
 And the second one, as a consequence, is that growing your audience without advertising is close to impossible.

 Lastly, we would like to mention Picarto.
 This small but promising streaming platform is fully optimized for broadcasting your art.
 Picarto is a cozy house created specifically for artists.
 Unfortunately, the audience on the platform is not very large.
 However, Picarto just might be the best choice to get a new experience.